WebRTC

 Background blur | ✓ | Performance varies depending on hardware | Performance varies depending on hardware |

 Before generating shareable links, we strongly advise you to create at least one Call link configuration.
-You can only do this via the Call link configuration API methods.
-In case you do not create any Call link configuration, the default one is used.
+Configurations can be created on the Infobip web interface under the webRTC channel application (opens in a new tab) or using the Call link configuration API methods (opens in a new tab).
+In case you do not create any Call link configuration, a default system one is used.

 You can use the following elements to configure the call link: